trelea/TreleaDB/README.md

 TreleaDB is a database, its provides object-oriented database for Python that provides a high-degree of transparency.

 Its a very simple Database build for developing mini projects.
-It provides encryption and hashing and other specifications.
+It provides encryption, hashing and other specifications.

 ## Downloads